• SEO

 They're meant to provide a psychological as well as a financial benefit.

-Despite the fact that many aspects of design and maintaining reward and recognition systems are the same, it is useful to keep this difference in mind, especially for small business owners interested in motivating staffs while keeping costs low.
+Despite the fact that many aspects of design and maintaining reward and recognition systems are the same, it is useful to keep this difference in mind, especially for small businessowners interested in motivating staffs while keeping costs low.

 Reward vs recognition info graphics